AlexSmith11/Fallout4CharacterGen/README.md

 Would be given to a character that would be considered clumsy, physically weak and socially inept, yet highly intelligent and lucky.

-The second way, perks, are much more specific and can be assigned to characters throughout the playthrough wih skill points.
+The second way, perks, are much more specific and can be assigned to characters throughout the playthrough with skill points.
 These skill points are given to the player whenever a character levels up.